-What about online agencies?
+What about online estate agents?

 There are hundreds, we know.
 But that is actually a good thing in a way, because you can take your time online, and shortlist a few that seem to fit what you need.
 Be aware that it can be very dangerous to go in with an agency without due diligence.